USAFA-ECE/ece382/docs/Assignments/homework4.md

     // Program3();
     // Program4();
 ```
-- Please read carefully `power1` and `power2` functions.
+- Carefully read `power1` and `power2` functions.
 While not required, you can step through the code to understand what each line does.
 - Comment out lines 92-93 and uncomment lines 94-95.
 They should look like the following.
 ```C
     // Program1();